10 THINGS TO CONSIDER BEFORE A KITCHEN RENOVATION

 3. Do you have children?

 “If so, where are you going to store everything?
-Are you going to have a kitchen with a magnetic board; do you hang your children’s artworks?”
+Are you going to have a kitchen with a magnetic board; do you hang your children’s artwork?”
 Resilient, easy-to-clean materials, whether wood or stone, are also ideal for kid-friendly kitchens.

 4. Do you have allergies and health issues to consider?